-As noted in Section 2.3, the IPA Act provides examples of "standard wholesale products."27 This listing has been understood by the Commission to be non-exhaustive and non-static.28 Instead, as articulated by the Commission in approving the 2015 Plan, "[w]henever the Commission is confronted with a unique product . . . there must be an examination of the attributes of the product and whether those are consistent with other commonly traded products in the wholesale market" and such products "must be routinely traded in a liquid market and have transparent prices that allow participants a degree of assurance that they are receiving fair market prices."29
+As noted in Section 2.3, the IPA Act provides examples of "standard wholesale products."30 This listing has been understood by the Commission to be non-exhaustive and non-static.31 Instead, as articulated by the Commission in approving the 2015 Plan, "[w]henever the Commission is confronted with a unique product . . . there must be an examination of the attributes of the product and whether those are consistent with other commonly traded products in the wholesale market" and such products "must be routinely traded in a liquid market and have transparent prices that allow participants a degree of assurance that they are receiving fair market prices."32

-Reading Subsection 16-111.5(b)(3)(vi) in conjunction with Subsection 16-111.5(e) and the ICC's Order approving the IPA's 2014 Procurement Plan,30 the IPA understands that the definition of "standard product" to also include wholesale load-following products (including "full requirements" products) so long as the product definition is standardized such that bids may be judged solely on price.31 With respect to demand-side products, in approving the 2015 Plan the Commission determined that block super-peak energy efficiency products proposed for procurement by the Agency "should not be procured at this time," but left open the possibility that "as demand-side markets evolve and energy efficiency products become more
+Reading Subsection 16-111.5(b)(3)(vi) in conjunction with Subsection 16-111.5(e) and the ICC's Order approving the IPA's 2014 Procurement Plan,33 the IPA understands that the definition of "standard product" also includes wholesale load-following products (including "full requirements" products) so long as the product definition is standardized such that bids may be judged solely on price.34 With respect to demand-

-^{24 220} ILCS 5/16-111.5(b)(3)(v).
+25 220 ILCS 5/16-111.5(b)(3)(iv).

-25 220 ILCS 5/16-111.5(b)(3)(vi).
+27 220 ILCS 5/16-111.5(b)(3)(v).

-26 220 ILCS 5/16-111.5(b)(4).
+28 220 ILCS 5/16-111.5(b)(3)(vi).

-^{27 220} ILCS 5/16-111.5(b)(3)(iv).
+30 220 ILCS 5/16-111.5(b)(3)(iv).

-28 See Docket No. 14-0588, Final Order dated December 17, 2014 at 156 ("the list enumerated in 16-111.5(b)(3)(iv) contains the phrase 'including but not limited to' which expands the list rather than limits it," "the phrase 'standard wholesale products' cannot be static and it depends on the products that may be traded in wholesale markets at a given time").
+31 See Docket No. 14-0588, Final Order dated December 17, 2014 at 156 ("the list enumerated in 16-111.5(b)(3)(iv) contains the phrase 'including but not limited to' which expands the list rather than limits it," "the phrase 'standard wholesale products' cannot be static and it depends on the products that may be traded in wholesale markets at a given time").

-30 While not adopting ICEA's full requirements proposal, the Commission's Final Order approving the IPA's 2014 Plan made clear that wholesale load-following products, including full requirements products, may qualify as a "standard product."
+33 While not adopting ICEA's full requirements proposal, the Commission's Final Order approving the IPA's 2014 Plan made clear that wholesale load-following products, including full requirements products, may qualify as a "standard product."
 See Docket No. 13-0546, Final Order dated December 18, 2013 at 94 ("the Commission agrees with Staff and the IPA that full requirements products should be considered a 'standard product' under Section 16-111.5").

-31 See, e.g., 220 ILCS 5/16-111.5(e)(2) (requiring development of standardized "contract forms and credit terms" for a procurement); 16-111.5(e)(3)-(4) (creation of a price-based benchmark and selection of bids "on the basis of price"); Docket No. 09-0373, Final Order dated December 28, 2009 at 115-116 (Commission approval of long-term renewable resource PPA project selection based on price alone).
-Note also that the Commission's Order approving the 2015 Procurement Plan indicates that "as demand-side markets evolve and energy efficiency products become more standardized, the Commission could envision a time in which these products might satisfy Section 16-111.5 of the PUA."
-Docket No. 14-0588, Final Order dated December 17, 2014 at 156.
+34 See, e.g., 220 ILCS 5/16-111.5(e)(2) (requiring development of standardized "contract forms and credit terms" for a procurement); 16-111.5(e)(3)-(4) (creation of a price-based benchmark and selection of bids "on the basis of price"); Docket No. 09-0373, Final Order dated December 28, 2009 at 115-116 (Commission approval of long-term renewable resource PPA project selection based on price side products, in approving the 2015 Plan the Commission determined that block super-peak energy efficiency products proposed for procurement by the Agency "should not be procured at this time," but left open the possibility that "as demand-side markets evolve and energy efficiency products become more standardized, the Commission could envision a time in which these products might satisfy Section 16-111.5 of the PUA."35